mustache-me/Mustache/README.md

 ### Basic App Switching

-1. Press your configured hotkey (default: `⌘ + Space` or custom) to show the app switcher overlay
+1. Press your configured hotkey (default: `⌥ + Tab`) to show the app switcher overlay
 2. While holding the modifier key, press the number/letter shown on an app to switch to it
 3. Release the modifier key to hide the overlay